 Select the functions you would like to register from the list and tap the [Add] button to register.

 Note: Quick access palette tips

 The edit bar can only show the sub tool selected.

-You can also change the [Display Method] from [List] to [Tile], to make the buttons easier to press.
+You can also change the [Display Mode] from [List] to [Tile], to make the buttons easier to press.

 Tap the half-circle button at the edge of the display to show the edge keyboard.
 Tap the same button again to hide it.

-Using the edge keyboard, you can use modifier keys such as command, space, and shift.
+By using the edge keyboard, you can use modifier keys such as [Space], [Shift], and so on.